faruk-guler/Fast/README.md

-Post and Scripts for System Admins
+Post and Scripts for Sys Admins

 - farukguler.com